raymon-roos/deep-dive-mrFix/README.md

+# NOTE: this is the public-facing branch of the project

+contents of this branch can be viewed online at https://raymanovich.github.io

 # Welcome to the mrFix mockup prototype project

 MrFix is a company providing a service where you can post job listings for any work in and